soniachan1031/Tic-Tac-Toe/README.md

 ## Key features include:
 🎲 Dynamic Gameplay:
-   <p>Automatically initializes for a new game after each round without requiring manual intervention.</p>
+   <li>Automatically initializes for a new game after each round without requiring manual intervention.</li>
 🏆 <p>Scoreboard:</p>
     <p>Tracks the total wins and rounds played for each player, displaying an accolade 🥇 for the leading player.</p>
 🎨 <p>Intuitive Design:</p>